edwardguo64/ece385-final-project/README.md

 # Tetris on the DE-10 FPGA

-Final project for ECE 385: Digital Systems Laboratory by Edward Guo and Minho Lee
+Final project for ECE 385: Digital Systems Laboratory by Edward Guo and Minho Lee.

+Please cite this github repository if you decide to use this as reference for UIUC's ECE 385 final project.
+Not doing so would violate academic integrity.

 ## Table of Contents